illinois-mla/syllabus/README.md

 * **Instructor:** Prof. Mark Neubauer, [msn@illinois.edu](mailto:msn@illinois.edu)
 * **TA:** Dewen Zhong, [dzhong6@illinois.edu](mailto:dzhong6@illinois.edu)
 * **Lectures:** Mondays from 3-4:50 pm in 222 Loomis Laboratory of Physics
+  * NOTE: **Due to a room conflict, the first lecture will be in 322 Loomis**
 * **Need help?**
     * [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/illinois-mla/ChatRoom-Spring2019)
         * It sends message digests to people who aren't active in the room, so feel free to ask a question even if no one's around.
     * Look through and create [issues](https://github.com/illinois-mla/syllabus/issues)
     * Office Hours
-        * Dewen Zhong: Thursdays from 2-3 pm in 420 Loomis
+        * Dewen Zhong: TBD from TBD in 420 Loomis
-        * Prof. Neubauer: Thursdays from 3-4 pm in 411 Loomis
+        * Prof. Neubauer: TBD from TBD in 411 Loomis
    * [Email](mailto:msn@illinois.edu) for 1-on-1 help, or to set up a time to meet

 ## <span style="color:Red">Course Description</span>